utcs356/sp25/_pages/4_congestion_flow_control.md

   * The congestion window is adjusted as:
     `new congestion window` = `current congestion window` + `MSS` * (`MSS` / `current congestion window`)

-* Fast Recovery (Triggered three duplicate ACKs)
+* Fast Recovery (Triggered by three duplicate ACKs)
-  * On receiving three duplicate ACKs, retransmit the lost segment immediately.
+  * Upon receiving three duplicate ACKs, retransmit the lost segment immediately.
   * Transition from **Slow Start** → **Fast Recovery**.
   * While duplicate ACKs continue:
     * Transmit new segments.
     * Increase `cong_win` by `MSS` for each duplicate ACK.
-  * On receiving a new ACK, transition to **Congestion Avoidance**.
+  * Upon receiving a new ACK, transition to **Congestion Avoidance**.

 * Timeout Handling
-  * If a timeout occurs, the sender returns to **Slow Start**.
+  * Upon a timeout, the sender returns to **Slow Start**.
   * The slow start threshold is halved, and `cong_win` is reset to `MSS`.
   * *For grading consistency, this assignment uses a static timeout instead of adaptive timeout techniques (e.g., Karn/Partridge algorithm).*